 No.4 - Build a Shelter That Utilizes Your land and Complements It

 If you're fortunate enough to have a larger space to utilize, make sure you take advantage of it.
 When spacing isn’t a problem, it really opens up your options.
 There are so many designs, themes, and styles you can play around with.

 The idea is to occupy space and make the shelter more luxurious.
 You can dabble around with many designs that showcase large-sized shelters.
 You can turn it into a garage as well, along with a secondary kitchen and toilet for your convenience.

-Setting up a trailer for your RV can be more fun and innovative than you think.
-It might appear to be a time-consuming job which requires a lot of hard work, which can be true.
-However, it is also creative and the end results really showcase all the effort you put in.
+Setting up a shelter for your RV can be more fun and innovative than you think.
+It might appear to be a time-consuming job that requires a lot of hard work, and of course some are, but there are others that anyone with a lust for DIY can put one together.